Pardons Canada: Information and answers

 What are record suspensions?

-In March 2012 the Conservative government of Canada passed its omnibus crime bill, Bill C-10, which subtly affects pardons in Canada.
+In March 2012 the Conservative government of Canada passed its omnibus crime bill, Bill C-10, which altered the Canadian pardon program.
 Part of this legislation changed the term “pardon” to “record suspension.”
-While many people are now searching for “record suspension” instead of “pardons Canada,” it is important to understand that a pardon and a record suspension have the exact same effect.
+While many people are now searching for information on “record suspensions” instead of “pardons” it is important to understand that a pardon and a record suspension have the exact same effect.

-The new legislation included some procedural changes and some program eligibility requirements.
-But as long as you are still able to apply for a record suspension, the result will be the same as pardons in Canada.
+The new legislation included some procedural changes and some pardon eligibility requirements.
+But as long as you are still able to apply for a record suspension, the result will be the same as it would if you applied for a pardon.

-NOTE: For the purpose of clarity we will continue using only the word pardon as though a pardon and a record suspension are interchangeable.
+NOTE: In order to keep things simple we will proceed using the word pardon as though a pardon and a record suspension are interchangeable.

 - Do it yourself: The Parole Board of Canada makes it very clear that you are able to process a pardon application on your own.
 The only step you cannot do yourself is fingerprinting.
 You will require a third party accredited agency to handle that step for you.
 We are an RCMP accredited agency that can provide this service for you.